MedPhysUL/delia/README.md

 from dicom2hdf import *
 ```

-This will import the useful classes `PatientsDataset` and `PatientDataGenerator`.
+This will import the useful classes `PatientsDataset` and `PatientsDataGenerator`.
 These two classes represent two different ways of using the package.
 The following examples will present both procedures.

 ## Use the package